The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

 Case 8 and 9 focus on the objects which flip.
 Similar to the above two cases, it may either fall or stop based on its location.

 \begin{itemize} \item Case 8: Flips and stop \item Case 9: Flips and fall down \end{itemize}

-The 9 cases cover the majority of observable movements in Angry Birds.
+The nine cases cover the majority of observable movements in Angry Birds (See Figure \ref{fig cases for detectable module}).
+However, there could be situations such as observable object rotations in objects closer to the ground that may be not captured using the nine cases.

 To evaluate if the novel object is detectable, we check if the object is moved in a detectable manner by considering the changed attribute along with the object type.
 Consider below two examples.

 {\bf Example 1}: Novelty in “friction” of stone blocks - If at least one impacted stone block satisfies the requirements for case 3, 6, or 7, we can detect the novelty (as friction changes can be observed when the object slides).